RudySilver/RudyPlay/README.md

 ![License](https://img.shields.io/badge/License-MIT-green?style=flat-square)
 ![Status](https://img.shields.io/badge/Status-Beta-yellow?style=flat-square)

-**RudyPlay** is a **lightweight terminal music player** that lets you play **YouTube videos and local audio files** directly in your terminal—no browser needed.
-Designed to be **fast, minimal, and fully terminal-friendly**, it integrates playback control, live status, and playlist support into a simple CLI tool.
+**RudyPlay** is a **lightweight terminal music player** that lets you play **YouTube videos and local audio files** directly in your terminal no browser needed.
+Designed to be **fast, minimal, and fully terminal friendly**, it integrates playback control, live status, and playlist support into a simple CLI tool.

 ---